Automation Toolkit Getting Started

 Modify Password:

-Do not include any spaces after the : (colon) characters.
+Do not include any spaces after the first : (colon) character in each line

-Adjust the File Path in the first line to the location where the Reporting Example.xlsx workbook is saved.
+Do adjust the File Path parameter in the first line to the location where the Reporting Example.xlsx workbook is saved on your PC.

-8. Repeat the steps for all the actions listed in the recipe below:
+8. Repeat the steps for all the actions listed in the screenshot below:

-• In the Excel PDF Save action, ensure the PDF File Path is valid for your environment
+In the Excel PDF Save action, ensure the PDF File Path parameter:

 Run the automation recipe